elizetavares/elizetavares.github.io/_pages/publications.md

 with D. Fallow, 'John Shakespeare’s Muckhill: Ecologies, Economies, and Biographies of Communal Waste in Stratford-upon-Avon, c.
 1550–1600', *Shakespeare Quarterly* (forthcoming)

-with L. Johnson, 'Introduction: Repertory, Economy, Dramaturgy', *Early Theatre* 25, no. 2 (forthcoming)

-'"On pleasures past, and dangers to ensue": Site-Specific Violence and the Post-Renovation Rose Repertory', Special Issue: Props in Repertory (forthcoming)
+'"On pleasures past, and dangers to ensue": Site-Specific Violence and the Post-Renovation Rose Repertory', Special Issue on Props in Repertory, *Shakespeare* (forthcoming)

 with S. Ballou, '[The #OthelloSyllabus: Twitter as Play](https://hybridpedagogy.org/othellosyllabus-twitter-as-play/)', *Hybrid Pedagogy* (2020-09-04), doi: [10.17613/a9qz-e498](https://doi.org/10.17613/a9qz-e498)